julia-actions/install-juliaup/devdocs/local_setup.md

 ### Windows

-`asdf` does not support Windows.
+`asdf` does not (currently) support Windows.
 So on Windows, you have to install NodeJS manually.

 First, check the `.tool-versions` file in this repo, and see what version of NodeJS you need.
 Then, install that same version of NodejS on your local machine.